Alejgl04/automation_python/README.md

 # Automate with Python

-> This python develop is for sort files and folders using tkinter
+> This python scripts will be for making automatic tasks such as scrapping, sort files among others.

 ## Built With